akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 The provider's [`akamai_appsec_export_configuration`](../data-sources/appsec_export_configuration.md) data source can display complete information about any configuration that you specify, including attributes like custom rules, and selected hostnames.

-To show custom rule and selected hostname data for the your most recent configuration, add the following blocks to your `akamai.tf` file:
+To show custom rule and selected hostname data for your most recent configuration, add the following blocks to your `akamai.tf` file:

 ```hcl
 data "akamai_appsec_export_configuration" "export" {